 %MODEL OUTPUTS:% w w w w !obs1!

 The instruction line begins with a primary marker, allowing this program to locate the above line on the model output file.
 After this marker is processed, the cursor rests on the “:” character of “OUTPUTS:”, i.e. on the last character of the marker string.
 In response to the first whitespace instruction, a PEST++ program finds the next whitespace and then moves its cursor to the end of this whitespace, i.e. just before the “2” of the first number on the above model output file line.
-The second whitespace instruction moves the cursor to the blank character preceding the first “4” of the second number on the above line; processing of the third whitespace instruction results in the cursor being moved to the blank character just before the negative sign.
-After the fourth whitespace instruction is implemented, the cursor rests on the blank character preceding the last number; the latter can then be read as a non-fixed observation (see below).
+The second whitespace instruction moves the cursor to the blank character preceding the first “4” of the second number on the above line; processing of the third whitespace instruction results in the cursor being moved to the comma character just before the negative sign.
+After the fourth whitespace instruction is implemented, the cursor rests on the comma character preceding the last number; the latter can then be read as a non-fixed observation (see below).

 Tab